paulnorthrop/fExtremes/README.md

 ### An example

-The following code simulates data from a GEV distribution, fits a GEV distribution to these data and creates model diagnostic plots.
+The following code simulates data from a GEV distribution and fits a GEV distribution to these data.

 ``` r
 library(fExtremes)